Thysbelon/gba-mus-ripper/README.md

 `-mv` : Main volume for sample instruments.
 Range: 1-15.
 Game Boy channels are unaffected.

 IMPORTANT NOTE: You need to leave the included file `psg_data.raw` and `goldensun_synth.raw` INTACT for Sound Font Ripper to work properly.
-If you remove or affect the files in any way, the "old" Game Boy PSG instruments and the Golden Sun's synth instrument (respecively) won't be dumped at all.
+If you remove or affect the files in any way, the "old" Game Boy PSG instruments and Golden Sun's synth instrument (respectively) won't be dumped at all.

 ---